zrong/hexo-theme-freemind/_posts/tag-plugins.md

 ## Alerts ##

-Inserts a label with text and specified color.
+Inserts alert messages with text and specified color.

 ### Syntax ###